The best Steam capsule designs of 2026

 How often are the examples updated?

 Daily, via incremental static regeneration.
-As more Steam games get analysed and cross the eligibility threshold, they appear in the relevant genre and tag hubs automatically.
+As more Steam games get analyzed and cross the eligibility threshold, they appear in the relevant genre and tag hubs automatically.
 Editorial featured selections are updated by hand.
 See the lib/featured-capsules.ts curation file for the rules.

 What makes good Steam capsule art?